Lich-Corals/linux-file-converter-addon/README.md

 ## 3.2 Shown menu items
 To turn off the <b>patch note button</b> in the context menu, open the config file with a text editor and set the `showPatchNoteButton` variable to 'false'.
 <br/><br/>To turn off the <b>Configure NFC43 button</b> in the context menu, open the config file with a text editor and set the `showConfigHint` variable to 'false'.
+Note: This option is not available in Nemo so far.
 <br/><br/>To turn off the '<b>convert to square</b>' option, open the config file with a text editor and set the `convertToSquares` variable to 'false'.
 <br/><br/>To turn off the '<b>convert to wallpaper</b>' function, open the config file with a text editor and set the `convertToWallpapers` variable to 'false'.

 ## 3.3 Other options
 To turn off the <b>patch note pop-up</b>, open the config file with a text editor and set the `showPatchNotes` variable to 'false'.
 To turn off the <b>Double script installation Warning</b>, open the config file with a text editor and set the `checkForDoubleInstallation` variable to 'false'.
+Note: This option may be a bit buggy in Nemo, I'll fix it in the future if it appears to be annoying to some users.

 # 4. Updating
 If the script is installed in the home folder (~/.local/share/nautilus-python/extensions/) or has permissions to write in it's dictionary, it will update automatically as long as the automatic updates aren't disabled.